temezae/the-basics/README.md

-# This read has a tIpo, please fix me.
+# This read has a typo, please fix me.